 About the program

 Our Vacation Scholarship program provides selected students with a supervised introduction to research in mathematics or statistics.
-Successful candidates will be supervised by a member of staff according to their general strengths and interests, whether it be on the pure or applied side, and within mathematics or statistics.
+Successful candidates will be supervised by a member of staff according to their general strengths and interests, whether on the pure or applied side and within mathematics or statistics.

 The program is particularly aimed at students, either advanced second years or current third years, who are seriously considering one of the masters programs offered by the School of Mathematics and Statistics.

-Students will receive one payment of AUD$2000 (equivalent of $500/week for 4 weeks) after 20 days of research at the University of Melbourne.
+Students will receive one payment of AUD$2000 (equivalent of $500/week for 4 weeks) after 4 weeks of full-time research at the University of Melbourne.
 Detailed information on the scholarship payment will be part of your induction pack.

-If you are interested in participating in this program, please familiarise yourself with the eligibility criteria below and attend the Information Session on 2 August 2022.
+If you are interested in participating in this program, please familiarise yourself with the eligibility criteria below and attend the Information Session.

 Eligibility

-Undergraduate students at the University of Melbourne or other universities in Australia or New Zealand are eligible and encouraged to apply.
+Undergraduate students (no Honours, no Honours program associated and no significant research components embedded with the degree) at the University of Melbourne or other universities in Victoria state are eligible and encouraged to apply.

 Vacation Scholarships are available to students who: